• Skip to primary navigation

 How many cups of sauce does this recipe make?

-Roasting one kilo of cherry tomatoes (that’s approximately 2.2 pounds) will provide you with three cups of pureed tomato sauce.
+Roasting one kilogram of cherry tomatoes (approximately 2.2 pounds) will yield three cups of pureed tomato sauce.

 Can I freeze this cherry tomato sauce?

 Yes, simply divide the sauce using ice-cube trays.
-Once frozen, transfer the cubes in freezer bags.
+Once frozen, transfer the cubes to freezer bags.
 Or place a larger amount directly in freezer bags.
 Lay flat in the freezer and freeze.

-They are great to use as a flavor booster in soups and stews; they make a great pasta sauce or simply use as a topping for bruschetta, pizza or even grilled chicken.
+I love to use this sauce as a flavor booster in soups and stews; it also makes a great pasta sauce or simply use it as a topping for bruschetta, pizza, or even grilled chicken.

 Following the suggestion of one of my colleagues, who, by the way is one of the best cooks I know, I began to make tomato sauce with cherry tomatoes.